Madhusudan and Kiran C. Dhar India Studies Program

 Upcoming Language Proficiency Tests

-Indic language proficiency exams will be given on Friday, February 09, 2018.
-You must register in advance for the exam no later than Wednesday, January 31, 2018.
+Indic language proficiency exams will be given at 3:30 pm on Friday September 7, 2018.
+You must register in advance for the exam no later than August 15, 2018.
 Please fill out and return the registration form to Professor Rebecca J. Manring (email@example.com).

 Other India Studies Courses